BrewBlox/brewblox-documentation/docs/dev/reference/spark_communication.md

 OUT_OF_MEMORY = '07'
 ```

+### Firmware updater handshake

-The **Firmware update handshake** is a comma-separated list of fields, sent after the controller entered OTA firmware update mode.
+The updater handshake is a comma-separated list of fields, sent after the controller entered OTA firmware update mode.
-This mode is only available for the (physical) Spark 2 / 3.
+This mode is only available for the `photon` and `p1` platforms.

-In this mode, the controller will not respond to normal commands.
+In firmware update mode, the controller will not respond to normal commands.

 Example message: